clintoncwolfe/attribute-validator/README.md

 # Requirements

 Requires the chef-attribute-validator gem installed to the Chef client's gem store.
-The cookbook will install it automatically if it is not present.
+This cookbook will install it automatically if it is not present.

 # Usage